 See how many types of floatation devices your kids can spot as you gaze from Canalside’s boardwalk onto the Buffalo River—keep an eye out for the occasional tiki hut bar, stand up paddleboard and the half-bike, half-boat Buffalo Cycleboats.
-You’ll also spot the World War II era cruiser, destroyer and submarine floating in the river at the Buffalo and Erie County Naval and Military Park, the largest inland park of its kind.
+You’ll also spot the World War II era ships floating in the river at the Buffalo and Erie County Naval and Military Park, the largest inland park of its kind.
 Liberty Hound, located next to the naval park, has an irresistible patio and an even better menu of Buffalo classics like beef on weck and wings.

 As you stroll, don’t forget to stop in at the Explore & More - The Ralph C. Wilson, JR. Children’s Museum.
 This recently opened waterfront museum has four floors of interactive exhibits and play zones to explore.